Biotech Content Marketing Strategy in 2025

 However, user generated content goes beyond that.
 You can create a page on your website or a series on your YouTube channel that is dedicated to answering real questions from real users.

 On your social media channels, you can ask users to submit content such as pictures of creative ways they are using your product or how they are using your product in their daily lives.
 Offer discounts or sweepstakes to encourage submissions.
+Before posting, consider using editing tools to sharpen images and enhance clarity for a more polished look.

 Twitter and Instagram are great places to do that.
 Instagram is very visual in nature, making it easy for people to post selfies, and both platforms let people contribute to your campaigns using hashtags.